HamzehTamimi/NcX-ROM-features-pack/README.md

 Features included in the module:
 - Bixby Touch (CHC firmware feature)
-- Fresh ROM features (full credit for the amazing devs of the ROM @TenSeventy7/@Yanndroid/@BlackMesa123 on XDA)
+- Fresh ROM features (full credit for the amazing devs of the ROM [@TenSeventy7]https://github.com/TenSeventy7/[@Yanndroid]https://github.com/Yanndroid/[@BlackMesa123]https://github.com/BlackMesa123 )
 - Daily Board (Galaxy Tab features)
 - Z Fold series taskbar
 - Content suggestion service (Secure Folder feature from INS firmware)
 - Some camera feature (more to come)
 - Samsung My Files shortcut in settings
 - China Smart Manager
-- Air Command (use the icon in app drawer to launch then you use the floating icon made by @ananjaser1211/@BlackMesa123 on XDA)
+- Air Command (use the icon in app drawer to launch then you use the floating icon made by [@ananjaser1211]https://github.com/ananjaser1211/[@BlackMesa123]https://github.com/BlackMesa123)
 - WiFi security detection

 There are also many small features added that I don't remember too (may add them in the feature list later)...